-However, there is one fundamental element to writing, which cannot be excused under any circumstances.
+However, there are fundamental elements to writing, which cannot be excused under any circumstances.

 Sure, typos happen, but basic grammatical and spelling mistakes are signs of carelessness

 Of course, typos happen, and I doubt I have read a book without one or two or even more than a few.
-But when I come across writing riddled with basic errors; be it in a book, a blog post, a social media post or a writer’s bio, I shudder in disbelief.
+But when I come across writing riddled with basic errors; be it in a book, a blog post, a social media post on Facebook, Twitter, Linkedin, or worse, a writer’s bio, I shudder in disbelief.

 Self-publishing has made gigantic strides in recent years in regards to quality, so these few careless writers only give fuel to those who persist in criticising self-publishing.

-The spelling and grammar checker in Word, while not perfect by any means, will still catch most common errors.
-But only if a writer takes the time to use it and check.
+The spelling and grammar checkers in word processors such as Microsoft Word, while not perfect by any means, will still catch most common errors.
+But only if a writer takes the time to use them and check.